Building Bridges: Making a Graceful Exit From a Job

 Give Adequate Notice

 If you are unhappy in your current position, it can be tempting to make a quick exit.
 You may be upset that you were never thanked for your hard work on a server upgrade, or perhaps you struggled in an uphill battle for funding for your IT projects.
 However, despite any issues you may have, it is always best to take the high road and give at least two weeks’ notice.
-You’ll reinforce your professionalism and allow adequate time for management to prepare for your departure.
+You’ll reinforce your professionalism when you quit your job and allow adequate time for management to prepare for your departure.

 Be Ready for the Response